Quantum field theory for classical fields

 for which eq.~\eqref{eq:A1} is the relativistic Klein-Gordon equation for a scalar with mass $m$ and self-interaction $\lambda$.
 For our purpose it is useful to cast the probabilistic information at a given time $t$ into the form of a classical wave function $q(t, \sigma, \pi)$ \cite{CWQP1, CWIT, CWQFC}, which is the square root of the time-local probability distribution $w(t,\sigma, \pi)$,

 The time evolution of the wave function obeys the Liouville equation

 from which the Liouville equation for $w$ follows.
 The wave function is at every time a real unit vector,

-guarantying the normalisation and positivity of the probability distribution.
+guaranteeing the normalisation and positivity of the probability distribution.
 Here $\int \!\tilde{\mathcal{D}}\sigma$ is a functional integral over $\sigma(\vec{x})$ at fixed time $t$, and $\int \!\tilde{\mathcal{D}}\pi$ incorporates suitable $2\pi$-factors.
 The time evolution describes a rotation of this real vector.
-The use of a real wave function differs from the approach by Koopman and von Neumann who employs a complex Hilbert space.
+The use of a real wave function constitutes an important difference to the approach by Koopman and von Neumann who employ a complex Hilbert space.
+After the introduction of a complex structure the phases play an important role, in contrast to the Koopman-von Neumann wave function where they are redundant.

 An important advantage of the use of wave functions is the possibility to perform basis transformations.
 We employ this for our definition of fluctuating fields.
-A functional Fourier transform changes $q$ to a complex wave function $\psi$
+A functional Fourier transform maps $q$ to a complex wave function $\psi$

 which obeys the important selection rule

 The fluctuating field $\varphi$ and its mirror field $\chi$ are defined by